Mephisto Waltzes: No. 4, S.216b

 The Fourth Mephisto Waltz, S.696, remained unfinished and was not published until 1955.
 Liszt worked on the piece in 1885.
 Like the second waltz, the fourth uses an introduction and coda which do not stick to the basic key.
 While the work is mainly in D major, it begins and ends in C♯ minor.
 This, writes noted Australian Liszt scholar and pianist Leslie Howard, was an encouragement while working on his performing version to refer to the main material in the slow Andantino and to recapitulate a portion of the fast Allegro before Liszt's coda.
 Some critics do not consider this waltz as original as its predecessors and surmise that, had Liszt lived to complete it, he might have made considerable improvements.
 No orchestral version of this waltz was made by Liszt.

 Despite its being unfinished, this waltz is still considered playable.
 It is usually performed in a version (S.216b) combining the completed fast outer sections, omitting the incomplete slow middle section.
 Howard made a performing version of this waltz in 1978 which utilizes a middle section assembled from Liszt's manuscript sources, completed in line with the composer's late style and with a minimum number of added notes from Howard.
 A recording of this completion is available on Hyperion's "Complete Piano Music of Liszt" series, while the sheet music, dedicated to Alfred Brendel, has been published by Basil Ramsey, and once again in 1988 by Orpheus Publications.
 However, the first recording of a version of this piece was by France Clidat in her traversal of Liszt's works for Decca.

 Bagatelle sans tonalité

 The Bagatelle sans tonalité ("Bagatelle without tonality"; Bagatelle ohne Tonart), S. 216a, is sometimes included with Liszt's Mephisto Waltzes.
 The manuscript bears the title "Fourth Mephisto Waltz" and may have been intended to replace the Fourth Mephisto Waltz when it appeared Liszt might not be able to finish it.
 Critics point out the similarity in tonal center between these two pieces (D major) as confirmation of their composition shortly after one other in 1885 as well as Liszt's initial intent with the "Bagatelle".

 Legacy

 The pieces are referenced as the title of the 1969 novel, The Mephisto Waltz by American author and Juilliard-trained pianist Fred Mustard Stewart.
 Composer Jerry Goldsmith incorporated the pieces into his score for the 1971 film of the same name based on Stewart's novel.

+Arrangements

+Franz Liszt's Mephisto Waltz No. 1, S. 514 has inspired numerous solo‑instrument arrangements that capture its virtuosic and programmatic essence.